LaurenceColeman/blog/Anti_Static_Wrist_Strap.md

 Was I putting on a useless, blue wristband each time?
 Worse still, did ifixit send me a strap that didn't work?
 That would shake my world-view!

-Cheap ones are only a couple of £s so I bought a new one from Ebay.
+Cheap ones are only a couple of £s so I bought a new one from eBay.
 The new one also showed no connection between clip and strap.
 Is it likely I had two faulty straps from two different manufacturers?
 It's much more likely I just don't understand how they work.